 Dr Daniela Manno

-I am one of the tutors of the in-house module 'Applying Public Health Principles in Developing Countries' (3198) and the DL module 'Control of Infectious Diseases' (IDM104).
+I am one of the tutors of the modules 'Applying Public Health Principles in Developing Countries' (3198) and ‘Control of Sexually Transmitted Infections’ (3192).

-My main research interests focus on the conduct of clinical randomised trials in the field of infectious diseases and vaccines.
+My main research interests focus on the conduct of clinical trials and other epidemiological studies in the field of infectious diseases and vaccines.